Disentangling Human Error from the Ground Truth in Segmentation of Medical Images: Discussion and Conclusion

-We introduced the first learning method based on CNNs for simultaneously recovering the label noise of multiple annotators and the GT label distribution for supervised segmentation problems.
-We demonstrated this method on real-world datasets with synthetic annotations and real-world annotations.
+We introduced the first supervised segmentation method for jointly estimating the spatial characteristics of labelling errors from multiple human annotators and the ground-truth label distribution.
+We demonstrated this method on real-world datasets with both synthetic and real-world annotations.
 Our method is capable of estimating individual annotators and thereby improving robustness against label noise.
-Experiments have shown our model achieves considerable improvement over the traditional label fusion approaches including averaging, the majority vote and the widely used STAPLE framework and spatially varying versions, in terms of both segmentation accuracy and the quality of CM estimation.
+Experiments have shown our model achieves considerable improvement over the traditional label fusion approaches including averaging, the majority vote and the widely used STAPLE framework and its recent extensions, in terms of both segmentation accuracy and the quality of confusion matrix (CM) estimation.